paoloap/bosch/README.md

 - added scripts to autostart bosch services

 ### 0.6
-- now the theme in compatible (only?) with awesome git version
+- now the theme is compatible (only?) with awesome git version
 - decoupled almost everything
 - created a config.lua file
 - changed colors and various settings